Top 10 Most Revolutionary Rock Bands

 An amazing band that brought new sounds to the rock genre.

-The Stooges, also known as Iggy and the Stooges, are an American proto-punk band from Ann Arbor, Michigan.
-They were active from 1967 to 1974 and reformed in 2003.
-Although they initially sold few records and often faced indifferent audiences, the Stooges are now recognized as a foundational influence... read more
+The Stooges, also known as Iggy and the Stooges, were an American proto-punk band formed in Ann Arbor, Michigan, in 1967.
+They were active from 1967 to 1971 and from 1972 to 1974, then reunited in 2003 before formally disbanding in 2016.
+Although they initially sold few records and often faced indifferent... read more

 The New York Dolls were an American rock band formed in New York City in 1971.
-They are considered pioneers of both punk rock and glam rock, with notable albums such as New York Dolls (1973) and Too Much Too Soon (1974).
-Although the original lineup disbanded in 1976, the band reunited in the 2000s with... read more
+They are considered pioneers of punk rock and glam rock, with notable albums such as New York Dolls (1973) and Too Much Too Soon (1974).
+Although the original band disbanded in 1976, some original members reunited in 2004... read more